2022- 2023 Arizona Legislative Session

-End unfair, unjustified charges that cannot be realistically explained as anything other than a PBM practice to generate revenue at pharmacies’ expense;
+Ends unfair, unjustified charges that cannot be realistically explained as anything other than a PBM practice to generate revenue at pharmacies’ expense;

-Establish equity among Arizona health-care providers in how they are treated when submitting health-care claims for adjudication;
+Establishes equity among Arizona health-care providers in how they are treated when submitting health-care claims for adjudication;

-Strengthen the financial viability of Arizona pharmacies, which play a critical role during the pandemic in providing medications, vaccinations and other vital services to Arizonans.
+Strengthens the financial viability of Arizona pharmacies, which play a critical role during the pandemic in providing medications, vaccinations and other vital services to Arizonans.